 - Volunteers are always needed- just call 253 857-7401 or email firstname.lastname@example.org and let Michelle or Richard know how and when you can assist.

 - Schedule a Food Drive “drop off” using the contact above- typically scheduled for Wed or Fri. mornings to our Key Peninsula warehouse.

 But another way you can help is to attend the upcoming Empty Bowls Event held by the Altrusa Club of Gig Harbor.

-Scheduled late in May (Covid restrictions permitting), the Empty Bowls event focuses on feeding the hungry children in our own community.
+Scheduled for a Pop-Up on June 19th at Gig Harbor Uptown, the Empty Bowls event focuses on feeding the hungry children in our own community.
 Altrusa donates a major portion of the proceeds to FB 4 Kids.
 “The partnership with Altrusa Gig Harbor is fundamental to our success” quoted FB 4 Kids director Richard Miller.
 Watch for the next Betty’s Blog on Event Resources Gig Harbor for more information about the upcoming Empty Bowls event.